 In a hurry?
 Come to our convenient drive-through window and try our five-minute burger, which includes an all-beef patty, bacon, lettuce, and tomato for \$4.49.
-It's guaranteed to be ready in five minutes or less or it's free!
+Guaranteed to be ready in five minutes or less or it's free!